nglm/graphapp/README_MJO_visualization.md

 Correspondence between the number of clusters and the colors.

+### Buttons

+- `Clear selection button`: Deselect all members / clusters.
+- `Default k values button`: Go back to the automated suggestion of number of clusters.

 ### Options for the type of selection

 - `Single`: Select only one cluster at a time.
 Clicking on a new cluster will deselect the previous one.